-Following the sale of the Teekay Gas Business in January 2022 and the maturity of its Convertible Senior Notes due January 15, 2023 (or the Convertible Notes) in January 2023, Teekay Parent repaid all of its debt and is now debt free.
-As at December 31, 2023 Teekay Parent has a cash and short-term investments position of approximately \$287 million.
-In addition to its interests in Teekay Tankers highlighted above, Teekay Parent also has direct business operations in Australia through which it provides operational and maintenance marine services to third parties, and Teekay Parent provides marine and corporate services to Teekay Tankers through its various management services companies.
+Following the sale of the Teekay Gas Business in January 2022 and the maturity of Teekay's convertible senior notes on January 15, 2023 (or the Convertible Notes), Teekay Parent repaid all of its debt and is now debt free.
+As at December 31, 2024 Teekay Parent has a cash and short-term investments position of approximately \$183 million.
 Teekay Parent no longer has direct interests in any vessels or FPSO units.
-Please read "- B. Operations - Teekay Parent".
+Please read "- B. Business Overview - Marine Services and Other".

-Teekay Parent has developed extensive industry experience and industry-leading capabilities over its 50-year history, and has significant financial strength and liquidity following the sale of the Teekay Gas Business in January 2022.
-As the world pushes for greater energy diversification and a lower environmental footprint, we expect to see investment and acquisition opportunities in both the broader shipping sectors and potentially new and adjacent markets.
+Teekay has developed extensive industry experience and industry-leading capabilities over its 50-plus-year history, and has increased its financial strength and liquidity following the sale of the Teekay Gas Business in January 2022 as well as the strong tanker market over the past three years.
 Our primary financial objective for Teekay Parent is to increase Teekay's intrinsic value per share, which includes, among other things, increasing the intrinsic value of Teekay Tankers.